Slimaeus/flutter_hutech_classroom/README.md

 ## 🔒 License

-The Hutech Classroom Client App is open source and is licensed under the [MIT License](LICENSE).
+The Flutter Hutech Classroom is open source and is licensed under the [MIT License](LICENSE).